razshare/frizzante-docs/docs/request-handlers.md

 ```

 !!! note
-    Forms must be passed through the body of the request, so verbs without body, like `GET` and `DELETE`, will fail reading the form.
+    Forms must be passed through the body of the request, so verbs without body, like `GET` and `DELETE`, will fail to read the form.

 ## Json

-Json bodies can be easily read and decoded with `frz.ReceiveJson()`.
+Json bodies can be read and decoded with `frz.ReceiveJson()`.

 This method is a bit different that the others because it doesn't return a value,
-instead it takes in an objects and projects the contents of the json onto said object.
+instead it takes in an object and projects the contents of the json onto said object.

 ```go
 type Person struct {